 A homogeneous cost pool is essentially an accounting term used by the management of a company to group together costs that show a similar cause and effect, or benefits received, relationship in terms of the allocation base of costs.
 In short, homogeneous cost pools are a way of logically grouping together related costs.
 The more similar the cost pools are, the more easily they can be attributed to a specific cost.

 An activity cost pool is one of the most common forms of homogeneous cost pools.
 It involves the grouping together of all costs that are associated with a given task within a company, such as the making of a specific product.
 Pooling together all the costs associated with all activities required to complete a given task makes it easier to obtain a solid estimate of how much the task will actually cost the company.

 Breaking Down Homogeneous Cost Pool

 The allocation base of cost determines how cost is assigned to a cost pool.
 For example, the costs associated with maintaining machinery would likely be assigned based on hours of operation.
 The longer the machinery runs, the higher the estimated maintenance cost that is assigned to the cost pool.

-The benefits part of cost pools is related to the departments in a company that benefits from the allocation base.
+The benefits part of cost pools is related to the departments in a company that benefit from the allocation base.
 For example, consider advertising expenses.
 A company’s advertising produces benefits for the entire company, not just for a single department.
 Therefore, it seems appropriate that a company would distribute advertising expenses evenly across all departments.